Skip to Main Content

 Drug Testing

 Idaho regulates drug and alcohol testing by employers.
 Idaho Code § 72-1702 grants private employers the right to "test employees or prospective employees for the presence of drugs or alcohol as a condition of hiring or continued employment[,] provided the testing requirements and procedures are in compliance with 42 U.S.C. § 12101.
 "The employer must pay for the testing and the employee must be compensated as if the time spent testing was normal work time.
 Idaho Code § 72-1703.
-Idaho Code also requires employers to have a written testing policy.§ 72-1705.
+Idaho Code also requires employers to have a written testing policy.
+Idaho Code § 72-1705.
 The written policy must include:

 • The consequences of violating a substance abuse policy;